Sjord/Sjord.github.io/_posts/2022-07-27-mch-hacker-camp-personal-anecdotes.md

 The terrain spans hundreds of meters in either direction.
 It is mostly grass fields, with concrete and gravel roads in between.

-Most people walk around, and you can easily walk about ten kilometers in a day.
+Most people get around by walking, and you can easily walk about ten kilometers in a day.
 Some people have a bicycle, which works well.
 Transport of goods is done with utility vehicles (Gators).

 I walked around with a backpack containing essentials such as a water bottle, sun screen, hat, phone charger, map, and snacks.
 It was a little bit of a hassle to keep carrying this around, but it also meant that you wouldn't have to walk a kilometer to your tent and back just to get your sunscreen.